davidhu3141/HopfWind/README.md

 - shared wallpaper logic used by both shells
 - a few wallpapers that I have either released or used as experiments

-The most popular wallpaper here is probably `spec-entity`, which is the wallpaper I published as Spectrum City.
+The most popular wallpaper here is probably `spec-entity`, which is the wallpaper I published as *Spectrum City*.
 Its main visual idea is a ping-pong shader feedback pipeline.

 ## Wallpapers